 One of the simplest reasons that some people are never successful at sighting a green flash is that they choose the wrong location.
 The location where the event takes place must be lower than your eye.
 The ocean is the perfect location for your outing.
-Check the weather and make your reservation for an overnight outing on a clear, cloud-free day.
+Check the weather and make your reservation for an sunset cruise on a clear, cloud-free day.

 The great thing about spotting a green flash at sunset is that it gets easier after the first time.
 Experts explain that every sunset produces a green flash.
 Whether you see it or not is a matter of how clear the atmosphere is.

 Most also agree that viewing the phenomenon never gets old.
 Just like watching dolphins swim by in the water, it continues to bring excitement to those who take the time to look.

 Make Your Green Flash Viewing a Fun Event

 You only have one chance to see a green flash at sunset each day.
 That chance lasts for a matter of seconds.
 One way to make sure you aren’t disappointed if your first time out is a bust is to consider San Diego yacht rentalcatamaran charter and create a custom event that includes lots of much-loved activities.
 Park and play in the water for fun and maybe a little friendly competition.
 Do some whale and dolphin watching.
 Just relax on the deck and enjoy the tranquility of being on the water.

 Once the end of the day nears, get everyone in on the excitement of looking for a green flash at sunset.
 You might even benefit from inviting some pros with more than one sighting under their belt!
 If your sighting is a success, it will be a great experience for everyone.
 If not, you still had lots of fun and made memories to last a lifetime.